MadhanM282/croma1/README.md

 https://dazzling-ardinghelli-bb8d54.netlify.app/

----> Croma is an E-comerce website where users can order the products online
+- Croma is an E-comerce website where users can order the products online

----> we achived this using HTML,CSS,Java-Script
+- we achived this using HTML,CSS,Java-Script

+- we completed this project in 5 days along with 6 people as a team

+- in this project we implimented